MMP for Enriques pairs and singular Enriques varieties: Symplectic varieties

 \subsubsection{Irreducible symplectic varieties}

 The following subclass of symplectic varieties was introduced by Greb, Kebekus and Peternell \cite{GKP16b}.

-\begin{dfn} A projective symplectic variety $(X,\sigma)$ is called \emph{irreducible} if for every quasi-\'etale cover $\gamma \colon W \to X$ of $X$, in particular for $X$ itself, the exterior algebra of global reflexive forms on $W$ is generated by the reflexive pull-back $\gamma^{[*]} \sigma$:
+\begin{dfn} A projective symplectic variety $(X,\sigma)$ is called \emph{irreducible} if for every quasi-\'etale cover $\gamma \colon W \to X$ of $X$, in particular for $X$ itself, the exterior algebra of global reflexive forms on $W$ is generated by the reflexive pullback $\gamma^{[*]} \sigma$:

 \end{dfn}